Bwooce/esphome-goodnature/Goodnature A24 Rat & Stoat Trap - Chirp BLE Protocol.md

 * Because the Chirp does not have Wi-Fi or Cellular, this can make notifications unreliable as you need to be within proximity of the Chirp (Bluetooth range) to receive them.

 ## Hardware
-The Chirp device seems to have an unregistered MAC Address prefix of D7:AC:E9.
+The Chirp device seems to have an unregistered MAC Address prefix of D7:AC:E9. (or D3:58:7F)

 The Bluetooth chip in the Chirp appears to be from Nordic, as BLE services for Nordic firmware updates are present.